Table of Contents |

 Affectionately known to its residents as "The City of Hills, Mills and Pork Pies", Fall River is a city with an interstate highway through its heart but a rich sense of history in its brick and granite mills and closeknit neighborhoods.

+For those who choose to stop and listen, it is a great storyteller's town, filled with memories of a booming textile industry, the elegant steamships of the Fall River Line which sailed between Fall River and New York, and ,of course, Lizzie Borden.
 Lizzie was acquitted of killing her parents with an ax in 1892, basically on the grounds that she was too respectable to have done anything so grizzly.
 She became the subject of books, plays, television shows, a ballet and one overworked nursery rhyme-turned folk song: "Lizzie Borden took an ax.
 And gave her father 40 whacks..."

 The 100th anniversary of the murders in 1992 drew Lizziephiles from as far away as Australia.
 The house on Second Street where the murders took place is now a bed and breakfast.
 Even today, the city has not quite come to grips with its most infamous citizen.
 Some think she should be a tourist attraction.
 Some think she should be forgotten.

+Fall River was built on a hillside at the head of Mount Hope Bay.
+Because of the river that flowed through it and spilled over a series of ledges before reaching the bay, the Indians who were the original residents called it Quequechan or "Falling Water".
 The importance of the river - which has retained the name Quequechan - as a source of waterpower was recognized early and grist mills and sawmills were built on its banks.
 Two of those mills, owned by Richard Borden, one of the city's earliest businessmen, were destroyed by British forces during the Battle of Fall River on May 25, 1778 near the site of the city hall that now straddles route 195.

 Because of its harbor, its rapids-filled river, its climate and the bans on foreign competition imposed during the War of 1812, Fall River began to develop as a textile center in the early years of the 19th century.
 Companies like the Troy Cotton and Woolen Manufactory and the Pocasset Manufacturing Company formed the core of an industry that would fill the city with its trademark granite mills and eventually make it the largest cotton cloth manufacturing city in the world.

+In the summer of 1843, Fall River's downtown was wiped out by fire.
+There were 196 buildings destroyed in what was the worst of what has come to be one of the city's most unfortunate traditions-spectacular fires.
+Old mills, with their oil-soaked floors, and some of the old and elaborate churches have been destroyed in dramatic fashion.
 But the city came back to be an industrial giant.
 The introduction of steam power to supplement that of the river provided the impetus for more and more expansion of the textile industry.
 And in 1847, the Bay State, the first of the Fall River Line steamers, was launched and an elegant era of steamship travel began.
 The Fall River Line, which many people took to New York after coming to Fall River by train from Boston, ran until the Great Depression forced it from the water in 1937.
 Its traditions are celebrated today in the Marine Museum of Fall River.

 After the Civil War, during which Fall River provided about 1,800 men for the Union Army, new investors got into the textile business and some mills sold shares for as little as $100.
 And demand for cotton cloth soared after the was because the cutoff of southern cotton during the war had forced drastic reductions in production and created shortages of cloth and clothing.